Philosophy of the TPE Ambassador Program

-The Ambassadors work with The Placement Exchange in a variety of ways.
-Primarily, the Ambassadors serve as the main communication conduit on campuses with their peers and faculty.
-They are given the most up-to-date information about a variety of TPE resources for Student Affairs professionals to share with peers and other prospective candidates campus.
-In addition, Ambassadors implement different programs and workshops that assist prospective candidates with their Student Affairs job search.
+TPE Ambassadors work with The Placement Exchange in a variety of ways.
+Primarily, the Ambassadors serve as the main communication conduit on campuses with colleagues, peers, faculty, potential candidates, and potential employers.
+They are given the most up-to-date information about a variety of TPE resources, events, and initiatives for Student Affairs professionals to share on campus and within their professional circles.
+Graduate Ambassadors are current graduate students who also implement different programs and workshops on their respective campuses to assist classmates and other potential candidates with their Student Affairs job search.
+Candidate Ambassadors serve as volunteers focusing on outreach, preparedness, career discernment, and capacity building among current candidates.
+This could include serving as a coach, mentor, resume reviewer, and more.
+Employer Ambassadors will help shape the Employer Experience for both the TPE Spring (Virtual) Event and other TPE initiatives around recruiting, hiring, and onboarding.

-Directed Goals and Outcomes of the TPE Ambassador Position
+Directed Goals and Outcomes of the TPE Ambassador Program

 - On-campus leadership role through planning and implementing programs to support TPE and to serve peers who are gearing up for the job search process.